-If a patient has an average blood pressure of 150/105 mmHg or more, send him to a high blood pressure clinic.
+If a patient has an average blood pressure of 150 mmHg or more, send him or her to a high blood pressure clinic.
 The blood pressure clinic should look for a cause of the high blood pressure and any damage done by the blood pressure.
-This may involve a urine dip test to check for blood, protein and glucose, a blood test to check the kidneys and salts (a U+E test) and an ultrasound of the kidneys and bladder when possible.
+This may involve a urine dip test to check for blood, protein and glucose, a blood test to check the kidneys and salts (a U+E test).
+Sometimes they may also arrange an ultrasound of the kidneys and bladder.
 The clinic should also make sure that the patient does not have sleep apnoea syndrome or diabetes.